Q: What is your minimum delivery?

 A: Most importantly, we check for adequate refrigerant charge – a system just 10% low on refrigerant is 20% less efficient.
 We also inspect all electrical components, check the condensate drain line for blockage, lubricate moving components, clean or replace your air filter, wash the indoor and outdoor coils, check for loose ductwork, and check your thermostat.

 Q: What is done to my heating system during annual maintenance

 A: We clean the entire burner, including electrodes, nozzle assembly, and fuel pump.
 The oil filter, air filter, and burner nozzle will be replaced.
 We vacuum out the whole unit, as well as your chimney base and smoke pipe.
 All safety and operating controls are checked, and tests for smoke and carbon dioxide are performed and recorded.
 We use the latest technology to insure your system is running at maximum efficiency.

 Q: How often should I change/wash my air filter?

 A: Generally you should check it about once a month.
 Each home is different, however.
 Homes with pets should be extra vigilant about checking and changing air filters.
 If air flow to the unit is restricted, the system will function much less efficiently.

 Q: What are some locations that you service?

-A: weaver energy proudly services areas of Lancaster, Berks and Chester counties, including the towns listed below:
+A: While HVAC service is limited to heating oil customers within Lancaster County, Weaver Energy delivers fuel to areas of Lancaster, Berks and Chester counties, including the towns listed below: